Skip to main content

 Does childcare software need to match South Carolina's specific reporting format?

 For centers billing the ABC Voucher program, attendance records must satisfy DSS documentation requirements.
-DSS billing is attendance-based, and your records need to document care for each voucher-enrolled child by billing period.
-Before choosing software, confirm what DSS requires for ABC Voucher billing and verify the software generates compatible records in that format.
+Before choosing software, confirm what DSS currently requires for voucher billing and verify the platform can generate compatible records.